ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ## Status

-Threat model and mitigation architecture corrected after audit.
+Proposed mitigation architecture.
 Not yet implemented in the contracts.